Don Quixote de la Mancha

-A poor hidalgo of nearly fifty named Alonso Quixano, he is a lonely, bookish man with nearly no family and no discernible past, who turns himself through the power of fantasy (or insanity) into a… (read full character analysis)
+A poor hidalgo of nearly fifty named Alonso Quixano, he is a lonely, bookish man with nearly no family and no discernible past, who turns himself through the power of fantasy (or insanity) into a… read analysis of Don Quixote de la Mancha

 Sancho is a peasant who lives in Quixote’s village, and he is Quixote’s faithful squire.
 Sancho’s transformation over the course of the two parts of the history is an astonishing one.
-In the beginning… (read full character analysis)
+In the beginning… read analysis of Sancho Panza

 Quixote's beloved.
 On the one hand, she is a hearty peasant girl named Aldonza de Lorenzo from a neighboring village.
-On the other hand, she is a beautiful, ethereal princess, endowed with every possible… (read full character analysis)
+On the other hand, she is a beautiful, ethereal princess, endowed with every possible… read analysis of Dulcinea del Toboso

 The editor of the translation of Benengeli’s history.
 According to the novel, he assembled the various parts of Quixote’s story and revised them, commenting here and there on plausibility, tone, and intention.
 He describes himself as a discoverer, not an inventor.